dydxopsdao/v4-infrastructure/validator_notifier/README.md

 openssl rsa -in rsa-private.pem -outform PEM -pubout -out rsa-public.pem
 ```

 Prepare an AWS IAM user for deploying the solution, preferably in a dedicated AWS account.
+Call it e.g.: `terraformer`.
 The user should have the permissions to:

 * Create IAM roles,